Sunday, June 30, 2024

 A Step-by-Step Journey

 Divided into ten comprehensive chapters, the book takes you through the essential stages of AVM development step-by-step.
-You will delve into the various types of variables influencing property value: continuous, binary, discreet, categorical, and ratio.
+You will delve into the various types of variables influencing property value: continuous, binary, discrete, categorical, and ratio.
 The book guides you through effective encoding techniques like one-hot and effect coding, empowering you to transform categorical data into a format usable by the AVM model.

 Building a Robust AVM